Updated On

 Can you walk on centipede grass?

-Centipede grass can thrive in conditions that are detrimental to other grasses but cannot stand up to medium and heavy foot traffic.
+Centipede grass can thrive in conditions that are detrimental to other grasses but can’t stand up to medium and heavy foot traffic.
 Avoid walking on centipede grass lawns when possible.
 Heavy riding mowers can also damage centipede grass.

 Editorial Contributors